joshbegley/nyt-latest/README.md

 **Family Holds Funeral for 4-Year-Old Girl Killed in Russian Missile Attack**\
-`Liza Dmytriyeva, a 4-year-old with Down syndrome, died when a flash of fire and metallic shrapnel erupted near her and her mother during a walk.
+`Liza Dmytriyeva, a 4-year-old with Down syndrome, died when a flash of fire and metallic shrapnel erupted near her and her mother during a walk in Vinnytsia, Ukraine.
 Her mother, Iryna, lost a leg and remains unconscious.`\
 https://nytimes.com/video/world/europe/100000008448042/liza-dmytriyeva-funeral-russia-ukraine.html?searchResultPosition=1

 **Review: In ‘Between the Lines,’ Romance Is Thwarted by Reality**\